garcia808jp/NaviBot/README.md

 ### Notes
 * Testing is currently limited to Void Linux on PC and Raspberry Pi B Rev 2 (2011.12), and 9front [2020/05/28](http://9front.org/releases/2020/05/28/0/) on PC
-* If running on 9front, please be sure that TLS has the current certificates, which can be done by executing ```shell hget https://curl.haxx.se/ca/cacert.pem >/sys/lib/tls/ca.pem```
+* If running on 9front, please be sure that TLS has the current certificates, which can be done by executing `hget https://curl.haxx.se/ca/cacert.pem >/sys/lib/tls/ca.pem`.
 * The configuration file `nenv` must be in the same directory as the bot

 ![navibot-9front](doc/Screenshot_9front_2020-08-10_19:32:37.png)